agenticbuddy/codex/docs/session-restore.md

   - a) User convenience: Operators can trigger the same restore modes via flags or UI, depending on their workflow (keyboard‑driven vs. scripted).
   - b) Technical necessity: Feature parity keeps cross‑component assumptions intact, reduces drift between CLIs, and simplifies documentation/testing.
 Where flags differ, the help output is the source of truth.

-### Unified Server Restore path
+### Unified Restore (server) path

-- Both the sessions list and the session viewer trigger the same Server Restore flow.
+- Both the sessions list and the session viewer trigger the same Restore (server) flow.
 After a successful restore, the active chat is fully re‑bound to the selected session: new turns append to the same JSONL and the restored transcript is used to hydrate context.
-This guarantees identical behavior regardless of where Server Restore was initiated.
+This guarantees identical behavior regardless of where Restore (server) was initiated.

 ## Internal Changes